v-rajagt/IntuneDocs/intune/protect/compliance-policy-create-windows.md

 - **Firewall**: Set to **Require** to turn on the Microsoft Defender Firewall, and prevent users from turning it off. **Not configured** (default) doesn't control the Microsoft Defender Firewall, nor change existing settings.

   > [!NOTE]
   > There are times when **Firewall** might report "Error".
-This behvior will not affect device overall compliance status immediatelly.
-If machine will sync immediatelly after a restart or waking up from sleep, firewall setting is not ready yet to report status and this will result in reporting the error status.
+This behvior will not affect your device overall compliance status.
+If the machine will sync immediatelly after a restart or waking up from sleep, firewall setting is not ready yet to report its state.
+This will result in reporting "Error" for the compliance setting status.

   [Firewall CSP](https://docs.microsoft.com/windows/client-management/mdm/firewall-csp)